-You may be handsome, reasonably tall, well-dressed and may be good at talking but will it be sufficient to impress others?
-According to new research, your body language plays an important part in making a good impression in job interviews and business meetings.
-It communicates your confidence, thoughts and attitude in a non-verbal way and often decides your fate or outcome.
-They are controlled by our subconscious mind just as breathing, heart beat and other involuntary movements in the body.
+You may be handsome, reasonably tall, well-dressed, and good at talking, but will it be sufficient to impress others?
+According to new research, body language is important for making a good impression in job interviews and business meetings.
+It communicates your confidence, thoughts, and attitude in a non-verbal way and often decides your fate or outcome.
+Our subconscious mind controls them like breathing, heartbeat, and other involuntary bodily movements.

-Hence, some time, effort and attention has to be paid to our body language- hand gestures, eye movements, posture, facial expressions, dress, colour of dress, accessories, walking and sitting.
+Hence, some time, effort, and attention must be paid to our body language- hand gestures, eye movements, posture, facial expressions, dress, the color of dress, accessories, walking, and sitting.

-Even before you shake hands with someone or fold your hands in Namaste, the other person(s) you are going to meet have already made their first assessment.
+Even before you shake hands with someone or fold your hands in Namaste, the other person(s) you will meet have already made their first assessment.

 12 Body Language Tips For Having A Perfect Business Meeting